|Band||Area of study||per 1 EFTSL||per 4.5 unit course|

 The cost of your education as a Commonwealth Supported Student is shared between what you pay and what the Government pays.
 Generally speaking the Commonwealth Government pays part of the cost of your education and as a student you pay a Student Contribution (formerly known as HECS).
 Student Contribution amounts are calculated per Unit of Study, which is equivalent to a 'course' at UniSA.
 Units of Study/courses are grouped into Bands which attract different Student Contribution amounts.

-Your Student Contribution amount for each course is based on the Band amount (refer above for amount appropriate to you) and the EFTSL1 value of the course.
+Your Student Contribution amount for each course is based on the Band amount and the EFTSL1 value of the course.

 The formula for calculating your contribution amount for this course is: